-1. Green Building A Basic Guide to Building and Remodeling Sustainably; Tree Hugger Consulting.

-2. Green Building Handbook, Volume 1, Tom Woolley, Sam Kimmins, Paul Harrison and Rob
+- 1. Green Building A Basic Guide to Building and Remodeling Sustainably; Tree Hugger Consulting. - 2.
+Green Building Handbook, Volume 1, Tom Woolley, Sam Kimmins, Paul Harrison and RobHarrison;

-Harrison; E & FN Spon, an imprint of Thomson Science & Professional
+E & FN Spon, an imprint of Thomson Science & Professional

-III B.TECH II-SEMESTER L Т Р INTERNAL MARKS EXTERNAL MARKS TOTAL MARKS CREDITS 3 - 0 40 60 100 3 CODE:19BCC6OE01 SOLID AND HAZARDOUS WASTE MANAGEMENT
+OPEN ELECTIVE-III L Т Р INTERNAL MARKS EXTERNAL MARKS TOTAL MARKS CREDITS 3 - 0 40 60 100 3 CODE:19BCC6OE01 SOL ID A ND HAZARDO OUS WASTE M ANAGEME NT

-- To know about Sources, types, Composition of MSW - To learn how to handle, separate and store the solid waste at source of collection - To know the method of transfer and transport the solid waste after the collection from the source. - To learn how to separate, and transformation methods like Pyrolysis, compositing, Incineration, etc. Materials to be recycled from MSW
+1. To know about Sources, types, Composition of MSW

+2.To learn how to handle, separate and store the solid waste at source of collection etc. Materials to be recycled from MSW

+3.To know the method of transfer and transport the solid waste after the collection from source.

+4.To learn how to separate, and transformation methods like Pyrolysis, compositing, Incineration,